ronivay/XenOrchestraInstallerUpdater/README.md

 ./xo-install.sh --rollback
 ```

-Tool makes some checks and offers options:
+Script makes some checks and offers options:

 1. Autoinstall
  - Installs all dependencies (necessary packages and Xen-Orchestra itself).
 Doesn't do firewall changes, so make sure you allow access to port specified in xo-install.cfg.